 For individuals with a mild infection this may be enough to normalize H Pylori counts.
 Those with moderate to severe infections will need a specific protocol with intensive anti-microbial supplementation to get the H Pylori counts down low enough for the body to heal properly.

 Supplements to Help Beat H Pylori:

 There are certain supplements that I recommend to help beat H Pylori.
-These include GI Regulator which contains the proper array of anti-microbial herbal compounds to reduce H Pylori counts.
-In particular, grapefruit seed extract and berberine compounds (Oregon Grape) are particularly effective against H Pylori (14, 15).
+These include GI Clear which contains the proper array of anti-microbial herbal compounds to reduce H Pylori counts.
+In particular, artemisinin (sweet wormwood) and berberine compounds are particularly effective against H Pylori (14, 15).